snowl/files/README.md

 Replacing `location/` with the location, and `your-username` with your username.

-You can now run `systemctl start files` and the server should start in the background and on startup.
+You can now run `systemctl start files` and the server should start in the background, and running `systemctl enable files` to start on startup.
 Yay!